w3f/polkadot-wiki/docs/learn/how-to/add-ledger-account-signer.md

     The Polkadot Developer Signer is an account manager meant for power users and developers.
 There are several user-friendly browser extensions funded by the Polkadot Treasury that support a lot of features right from the extension.
 Discover them in [this article](where-to-store-dot.md).

-**We highly recommend that you add your accounts in the browser extension, as it has many advantages:**
+**Adding your accounts in the browser extension is highly recommended, as it has many advantages:**

 1. It provides better security than using the Web UI directly.